Integrating Keycloak with ICE ClusterWare#

 Keycloak includes configurable logging and auditing settings that admins can use to directly track user behavior on the cluster, or alternatively, to feed into another system for intrusion detection or log analysis.

-By default, the log file will be keycloak.log and will be found in the root directory where keycloak was installed, i.e. the <kc-install-root>/data/log directory.
-It should include all log messages except DEBUG level messages (so INFO, WARNING, ERROR, etc. should all be logged).
-The file follows standard Unix/Linux syslog formatting and should be easily interpretable by other tools.
-The documentation links below include examples of forwarding the data to Graylog and ELK log aggregation systems.
+By default, the log file is keycloak.log and is found in the root directory where Keycloak was installed, typically the <kc-install-root>/data/log directory.
+The log file should include all log messages except DEBUG level messages (INFO, WARNING, ERROR, and so on).
+The file follows standard Unix/Linux syslog formatting and should be easily interpreted by other tools.

-There are several sections of the Keycloak documentation that may be of interest:
+There are several sections of the Keycloak documentation that may be of interest and include examples of forwarding the data to Graylog and ELK log aggregation systems:

 Access Token Lifespan#

-When an admin logs in to a ClusterWare cluster, the ClusterWare server will pass the information to Keycloak, which will verify the credentials and return a set of tokens (JWT, Java Web Tokens).
-Those tokens will be cached in each admin’s .scyldcw directory, in the auth_token.hdr file.
-That file will include the current "access token" that can be used to perform actions in the ClusterWare system, as well as a "refresh token" that can be used to refresh the access token if or when it expires.
-If the refresh token does expire, the user will be prompted for their password, which will grant them a new set of tokens.
-The ClusterWare tools will automatically use the tokens in a way that should reduce the number of times the admin has to enter their password.
+When an admin logs in to a ClusterWare cluster, the ClusterWare server passes the information to Keycloak, which verifies the credentials and returns a set of tokens (JWT, Java Web Tokens).
+The tokens are cached in each admin’s .scyldcw directory, in the auth_token.hdr file.
+That file includes the current "access token" that can be used to perform actions in the ClusterWare system, as well as a "refresh token" that can be used to refresh the access token if or when it expires.
+If the refresh token expires, the user is prompted for their password, which grants them a new set of tokens.
+The ClusterWare tools automatically use the tokens in a way that should reduce the number of times that the admin has to enter their password.

-Current best practice is to limit the access token to a lifetime of approximately 5-10 minutes while allowing the refresh token to have a longer duration, such as 30-60 minutes.
-If a credential is stolen (or the file copied), then the Keycloak admins can potentially invalidate the refresh token and limit exposure to the compromised tokens.
-Token expiration settings for both access and refresh tokens will now be managed in Keycloak, so admins may re-configure those settings to reduce the frequency that passwords need to be re-entered.
+Current best practice is to limit the access token to a lifespan of approximately 5-10 minutes while allowing the refresh token to have a longer duration, such as 30-60 minutes.
+If a credential is stolen (or the file copied), then the Keycloak admins can invalidate the refresh token and limit exposure to the compromised tokens.
+Token expiration settings for both access and refresh tokens is managed in Keycloak, so admins may re-configure those settings to reduce the frequency that passwords need to be re-entered.